Credit Card Rewards 101: Getting the Most Out of Your Credit Card

 Travel Miles

-It’s possible to earn a fixed rate of miles for every dollar spent, or you might earn more miles through spending in certain categories.
-For instance, you might earn a mile per every dollar spent.
-Or, you could get 1 mile per $1 in all purchase categories with the exception of travel costs, where you’d earn 3 miles per dollar spent.
+• For instance, you might earn a mile per every dollar spent.
+Or you could get one mile per $1 in all purchase categories with the exception of travel costs, where you’d earn three miles per every dollar spent.

-While they’re called miles, these rewards don’t translate to airline miles traveled.
-Rather, you redeem the miles you’ve earned to help cover the cost of flights or other travel-related expenses, such as hotel stays.
+While they’re called miles, these rewards don’t necessarily translate to airline miles traveled.
+Rather, you typically redeem the miles you’ve earned to help cover the cost of flights or other travel-related expenses, such as hotel stays.

 Points